manylabs/flow-ble/README.md

 root      2153 10.0  1.4  39204 14036 ?
 Ssl  14:28   0:00 python3 /home/pi/flow-ble/gattserver/hpserver.py
 ```

-You can also use systemctl list-units to view relevant services.
+You can also use systemctl list-units or status to view relevant services.
 Note: flow.service will be seen on newer versions of flow after May 20 commits

 ```bash